rkuma183/wilsonmar.github.io/_posts/2016-05-18-jekyll-search-field.md

 There are several choices.

+   * Mac machine already have a command-line Git client.

 <a name="ConfigRemote"></a>

-## Configure remote repo #
+## Create a local repo #

-On your local machine, create a folder.
+0. Open a Terminal Shell Window.

+0. PROTIP: Create a folder to hold all Git repositories.
+   Change directory into it:

    <tt><strong>
-   mkdir ~/gits
+   mkdir ~/gits<br />
    cd gits
    </strong></tt>